This apartment has been renovated with a contemporary design that enhances its industrial character while improving its functionality.

 As with every renovation, this one brought its unique challenges.
 As the apartment was part of a complex, the other residents needed to be considered.
 However, Tim and Emma forgot to let their strata manager know about the renovation, and construction happened to commence on the first day of lockdown – an unpleasant surprise for the residents working from home.
 This was apparent mid-way through the noisy process of ripping up tiles when a few residents popped their heads in to enquire about the noise.

-Jason and Michelle quickly made sure that the strata manager was informed and purchased a case of wine to distribute throughout the building as an apology, which was well received.
+Jason quickly made sure that the strata manager was informed and purchased a case of wine to distribute throughout the building as an apology, which was well received.

-The duo and their renovation team also had to work around Tim and Emma’s busy schedules and COVID-19 restrictions, which required staggering when tradespeople were on-site.
-The renovation really put Jason's and Michelle's project management skills to the test, but they embraced this challenge and managed everything seamlessly.
+Jason and his renovation team also had to work around Tim and Emma’s busy schedules and COVID-19 restrictions, which required staggering when tradespeople were on-site.
+The renovation really put Jason’s project management skills to the test, but he embraced this challenge and managed everything seamlessly.

 Materials used in the apartment renovation include tiling from Tiles Expo, cabinets and benchtops from Top Shelf Cabinetry, a basin from nood co., and additional products from Harvey Norman Commercial.

 Due to the unforeseen lockdown, this Perth apartment renovation required an extended construction schedule.
-Fortunately, Jason and Michelle were able to reduce the impact, so it was only a matter of extending the original timeline of 3.5 weeks to 5.5 weeks.
+Fortunately, Jason was able to reduce the impact, so it was only a matter of extending the original timeline of 3.5 weeks to 5.5 weeks.

 Tim and Emma didn’t have a specific budget in mind, but they did have a clear idea of what materials, colours, and finishes they wanted.
 It was a design-focused project.
 Overall, the renovation totalled $59,323.